 To use as a shampoo and hair treatment, make a paste as described above, adding in essential oils if desired.
 Rub the paste into your scalp and distribute it evenly throughout your hair.
 Leave for five minutes, then rinse well.

 Note that because Moroccan red clay is alkaline, your hair might lose some luster after use.
 To restore shine, be sure to follow up with an apple cider rinse, conditioning oil or shine-enhancement treatment.

 Henna powder, which is green with a grass-like scent, is ground from the leaves of the henna tree.
 When mixed with water or another liquid, will can be used as a natural stain or dye that’s orange to reddish-brown in color.

 Not only is henna famously associated with henna tattoos, but Moroccan women also use it as a skin and hair treatment or hair dye.
 You’ll even see some Moroccan men with henna-dyed hair or beards.

-Moroccan women traditionally adorn themselves with henna tattoos for special occasions, holidays, festivals and other special events, especially bridal parties.
-The tattoos range from very simple to very intricate, and are usually applied to the hands and feet.
+Moroccan women traditionally adorn themselves with a variety of henna tattoos for special occasions, holidays, festivals, and other special events, especially bridal parties.
+The Moroccan henna styles range from very simple to very intricate and are usually applied to the hands and feet.

-Floral henna tattoo patterns are popular throughout most of Morocco but in Southern regions, the tattoos are often drawn in geometrical shapes like squares, diamonds and arrows.
+Floral henna tattoo styles are popular throughout most of Morocco but in Southern regions, the tattoos are often drawn in geometrical shapes like squares, diamonds and arrows.

 To make the tattoos, a henna artist will make a paste by mixing henna powder with apple cider vinegar, lemon juice, or another acidic liquid which helps make the tattoos darker and longer lasting.
 The paste is put into a syringe or bottle, and applied with a needle tip onto the surface of the skin, where the design is left to dry.
 The longer the henna sits, the darker the stain will be once the henna is washed away.